droidian-images/droidian/README.md

 # DLS OS

 **DLS OS** is a GNU/Linux distribution based on Debian, oriented towards **penetration testing** and cybersecurity research.
-It is designed to bring the power of a full Linux pentesting environment to mobile devices, taking inspiration from Mobian and adapted to run on Android-based phones.
+It is designed to bring the power of a full Linux pentesting environment to mobile devices, taking inspiration from Droidian(**Mobian**) and adapted to run on Android-based phones.

 This repository is the canonical place to get DLS OS images.